• Skip to primary navigation

 Simply the Best!

-• Use a food processor to whip up a batch, but pay close attention that you don’t turn it into a smoothie.
+• Restaurant Style – use a food processor to whip up a batch, but pay close attention that you don’t turn it into a smoothie.
 The “Pulse” button is your friend.

-• If you prefer your salsa chunky, I’d suggest using a sharp knife instead and chop everything together by hand on a cutting board.
+• Make it Chunky – If you prefer your salsa chunky, I’d suggest using a sharp knife instead of a processor and chop everything together by hand on a cutting board.
 Easy breezy, in any case it should be ready in about 5 minutes.

 the Best Homemade Red Salsa in a Jar

-The recipe calls for sweet San Marzano tomatoes, you are free of course to use the fire roasted variety or whatever canned tomatoes you have in the pantry.
-However, keep in mind that you will be missing out on some amazing flavor.
-I’d argue that the magic of this salsa is all in the sweet tomatoes.
-I’d personally choose any sweet Italian style tomato instead of the fire roasted ones.
+• Canned – The recipe calls for sweet canned San Marzano tomatoes because they are the best ever!
+You are free of course to use the fire roasted variety or whatever canned tomatoes you have in the pantry.
+However, keep in mind that you will be missing out on some amazing flavor, I’d go as far as to argue that the magic of this salsa is all in the sweet Italian tomatoes.

 The best homemade salsa recipe ever.
 Plant-based vegan and healthy!

 P.S.
-As always friends, If you make this recipe please come back here to rate it in the comments section, snap a photo and tag me with #VeggieSociety on Instagram!
-It always makes my day ~ Florentina Xo’s
+If you enjoyed this recipe please come back here to rate it in the comments section below, It always makes my day ~ Florentina Xo’s

 the Best Salsa